GREETINGS, A SHORT DISCOURSE ON POLICY, BRIEF BIOGRAPHY

 I was lucky, spewing gas and flames fortunately within three miles of an airport with three others on board.
 Within seconds I closed the throttle, cut the fuel flow valves, placed the prop in the 90-270 degree positions, told the other three folks to cover their faces and enjoy the aerobatics.
 I was on automatic and just did what I had been trained to do.

 "Best no engine landing on a displaced threshold," one instructor said who was on the tarmac when I declared an emergency.
 I had stopped twelve feet from the fire engine and got the foam bath.
-They checked the roof on the building at the end of the runway for tire prints, that close.
-And it worked, only 3000 dollars fire damage, and no injuries.
+They checked the roof on the building at the end of the displaced runway for tire prints, that close.
+And it worked, only 3800 dollars fire damage in those days, today about 12,000 dollars, and no injuries.
 It taught me about preparation, training, backup, knowing whats going on or situational awareness and redundancy… my apologies for hammering that time and time again here but I will.

 My life?
 I was alive, though a few times in war I thought I had doubts about longevity, and decided being a bachelor was a good thing but it was still lacking something.
 There goes that “Divine Guidance” again.
 You learn a lot about people during a Wedding, good and bad.
 After a while the one you want to marry comes along at the strangest times.
 That was when I met the love of my life.
 Midnight, dancing at a upscale honky tonk in Clearwater, Florida.
 Blindsided, she knocked me on my butt from day one.
 Her name was “ Dolly" .
 Till she passed on, we had 31 wonderful years together.
 She made me a changed man.
 Never a day goes by I don’t miss her...